 Analyzing JD.com's Unusual Options Activity

-JD.com (NASDAQ:JD) shares experienced unusual options activity on Tuesday.
-The stock price moved up to $76.91 following the option alert.
+Shares of JD.com (NASDAQ:JD) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $73.51.

 - Option Type: SWEEP